 bash$ zip -d jarfile.jar file1.txt file2.txt

 Renaming files inside the archive essentially amounts to deleting the existing file and adding the new file.
-This will also cause the file to lose its position inside the tar archives.
+However, this will also cause the file to lose its position inside the tar archive.
+If the order of the files is important, then you should extract the archive and rename the file on the disk first.